polatory/polatory/README.md

 | Weights                                      | (Not computed) Cardinal basis functions           |
 | Kriging variance                             | (Not computed)                                    |

 A limited number of covariance functions are supported.
-See [List of available RBFs](docs/rbf.ipynb) for details.
+See the [list of available RBFs](https://polatory.readthedocs.io/en/latest/rbfs.html) for details.

 ## License